 Given the familiarity of the Focus, you’d be forgiven for not studying the car all that closely.
 But if you take a step back to take a closer look, you’ll see that it’s littered with neat touches.
 Like the triangular side repeaters and the rear window that drops to a point above the rear badge.
 Or the little roof spoiler that houses the high level brake light.

 The wheel arches are also a masterstroke, so delightfully futuristic and yet somehow feeling quite retro.
 The headlights and front fog lights are also brilliantly executed.
 In fact, a silver Mk1 Focus is a symphony of curves, sharp edges and proportion.

 The pick of the species has to be the 1.6 Zetec.
-On a recent road trip to the Paris Motor Show, I got talking to Sean Carson about it and we agreed that it could be the best budget all-rounder currently on sale.
+On a road trip to the 2012 Paris Motor Show, I was chatting with Sean Carson about the Focus.
+We agreed that it could be the best budget all-rounder currently on sale.
 Consider the evidence.

 The Zetec, particularly in three-door form, is arguably the greatest looking Focus of them all.
 It’s as the ‘New Edge’ philosophy demanded, so is therefore clean, simple and free of fuss.

 But the 1.6 Zetec’s ultimate party trick is its ability to tackle a B-road.
 The 1.6-litre engine may deliver a paltry 100bhp, but its delivery is silky smooth and demands to be driven.
 The 1.6 Zetec also weighs a touch over 1,000kg, so it’s no overweight and lardy family hatchback.
 This becomes apparent on a twisty road, where you’ll find that the humble Focus delivers excitement way above its station.
 The chassis is taught, the steering is direct and communicative and the ride quality is superb.